Arpitha739/IPR-TrustChain/README.md

 npx hardhat node
 ```

-The local blockchain network runs at:
+The local development blockchain runs at:

 ```text
 http://127.0.0.1:8545
 ```

-Keep this terminal running while using the application.
+Keep this terminal running while using the application locally.

-The local blockchain automatically deploys the `IPRRegistry` smart contract when the configured development environment starts.
+> Do not run the Hardhat local node for the production deployment.
+The production Blockchain API connects to the Ethereum Sepolia network through Alchemy.

 ---

 # 🔗 Step 3: Start the Blockchain API

-Open a **new terminal** inside the blockchain project directory:
+Open a new terminal inside the blockchain project directory:

 ```bash
 cd ipr-trustchain-blockchain